Buutyful/DiningPhilosophers/README.md

 This project implements a simulation of the classic **Dining Philosophers Problem**.

-- The first project displays how different threads are handleds to manage shared resources.
+- The first project demonstrates how different threads are handled to manage shared resources.
-- The second projects use proper coroutine levareging c# async\await tasks.
+- The second project uses proper coroutines, leveraging C# async/await and tasks.

 ### Problem Overview